nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 1. The unit of duration is days
 2. Duration must be an integer, greater than 0 and less than 1461 (4 years)
 3. The format of create date is YYYY-MM-DD, and it must be before the input date
+4. The item must be available during the period of new transaction.
+5. The moneyTransacted of transaction will only use the pricePerDay of the items at the moment of input.
+If the item's price is updated, it will not affect the moneyTransacted.

 Example of usage: ```add-tx /i 3ff10798 /b bui /d 5 /c 2022-10-20```